-- 6 Herbicidal symptoms may appear on the crop in the form of leaf yellowing on submerged leaves and bronzing on exposed leaves.
+- Herbicidal symptoms may appear on the crop in the form of leaf yellowing on submerged leaves and bronzing on exposed leaves.
 Do not apply Gator H20° to the long grain rice variety Doongara.
 Due to possible injury to rice do not mix Gator H20° with spray oils and surfactant blends.
 Compatibilities based on label.

-New: Reglone® may be used for crop dessication to assist in harvesting lodged crops using a rate of 2-3 L/ - ha.
-Spray when the grain is mature- not more than 2-3% of the grain is still at the milky stage and the grain moisture content must be less than 25%.

-Do not harvest for 5 days after application.
+New: Reglone® may be used for crop dessication to assist in harvesting lodged crops using a rate of 2-3 L/ha.
+Spray when the grain is mature- not more than 2-3% of the grain is still at the milky stage and the grain mainture context han 25% 6 - 0 moisture content must be less than 25%. - Do not harvest for 5 days after application.

-Figure 3.
+Figure 5.
 Barnyard grass.
-Photo: Rice extension
+Photo: Rice extension.

-Figure 4.
+Figure 6.
 Barnyard grass seed head.
-Photo: Rice extension
+Photo: Rice extension.